Workcover, NDIS & TAC Psychology Services in St Kilda, Melbourne

 The National Disability Insurance Scheme (NDIS) gives people with a disability greater choice and control over the support they receive.
 It provides eligible people with funding based on their personal needs, goals and aspirations.
 Early intervention supports can also be provided for eligible people with disability or children with developmental delay.
 Launched by the Australian Federal Government in 2013, the NDIS is similar to Medicare in that the costs for disability care are shared amongst the community.

-If you have a self managed fund, we are able to see you under your NDIS plan.
-Remember to consult with your case worker or plan manager, and supply the necessary paperwork before your first session.
+If you have a self managed or plan managed fund, we are able to see you under your NDIS plan.
+Remember to consult with your case worker or plan manager, and supply the necessary paperwork before your first session 🙂

 A psychologist is trained with undergraduate and postgraduate studies of psychological science and assessment.
 Psychologists treat those that range from those who suffer serious mental illness to those needing support in understanding their relationships, thoughts, feelings and behaviours.
 A psychiatrist is a medical doctor with additional specialised training in mental health.
 They are able to prescribe medication and work well with GP’s and psychologists.